 After days 3 or 4, you can use a mild exfoliant to remove any remaining skin and you can return to your normal skin care routine.

-You can absolutely wear makeup after a peel.
-Sarah recommended waiting at least an hour after the treatment before applying makeup, but otherwise you are good to go.
+You can absolutely wear makeup after a peel, but… my esthetician recommended waiting at least an hour after the treatment before applying makeup, but otherwise you are good to go.

-I’ll remind you again, however, that makeup doesn’t do well with dry skin, so don’t expect it to last all day like normal.
+I’ll remind you again, however, that even makeup application doesn’t happen with dry skin, so don’t expect it to last all day like normal.